deadc0de6/dotdrop/README.md

 ```

 To avoid the need to provide the config file path to dotdrop each time it
-is called, you can create an alias:
+is called, you can create an alias in your shell:
 ```
 alias dotdrop='dotdrop --cfg=<path-to-your-config.yaml>'
 ```